NooneBug/obsidian_vaults/Entity_typing_sota/paper/2016 Ren  - Label Noise Reduction in Entity Typing by Heterogeneous Partial-Label Embedding.md

 https://arxiv.org/pdf/1602.05307.pdf

-*Define a new task, Label Noise Reduction in Entity Typing (LNR), to be the automatic identification of correct type labels (type-paths) for training examples, given the set of candidate type labels obtained by distant supervision with a given type hierarchy.
+*Define a new task, Label Noise Reduction in Entity Typing (LNR), to be the automatic identification of correct type labels (type-paths) for training examples, given the set of candidate type labels obtained by [[Distant Supervision]] with a given type hierarchy.
 The unknown type labels for individual entity mentions and the semantic similarity between entity types pose unique challenges for solving the LNR task.*

 Defines noise as [[Noise Definition - SIngle Path vs Multi-Path]], this definition has some problems [[Noise Definition Problems - Single Path vs Multi Path]]